neunato/siteswap.js/readme.md

               A3,C3,C3`, "multihand")
 ```

-The following properties are assigned:
+The following properties/functions are exposed:

 __`.valid`__ &raquo; boolean showing if the siteswap is valid.